St. Andreas, Hildesheim: History

 The church burned down during the Second World War on 22 March 1945, and only the ruined outer wall remained standing.
-The church had already been damaged on 22 February and 3 March 1945.
 From 1956-1965, St. Andreas was completely rebuilt as an almost exact copy of the original.
+A new, four manual organ was built by Rudolf von Beckerath and completed in 1966.

 Opposite the church, the Upended Sugarloaf, a famous half timbered-house with a very unusual shape, was rebuilt in 2009/2010.